Blur Children Faces Online

 Fast workflow

-- Upload a photo or MP4 and let detection complete.
+- Upload your photo or image and let automatic face detection complete.

 - Review detections, then add manual masks for misses.